 The Solution: How Bad Are Those Low Spots?

-Most of us enjoy our turfgrass lawns as a great foundation for outdoor activity.
-Maintaining our lawns properly is very important, in part, to ensure safe and enjoyable outdoor activity.
+Most people enjoy turfgrass lawns as a great foundation for outdoor activity.
+Properly maintaining lawns is very important, in part, to ensure safe and enjoyable outdoor activity.
 A lawn needs to be smooth to avoid injuries that might be caused by stepping on an uneven surface.
 Your grass is the "floor" of an outdoor living space, and floors need to provide stability.

 So what is the solution to the problem of low spots?
-It really depends on the severity: are we talking about some minor depressions, extreme cratering, or something in between?
-The solution differs accordingly, which is why the response must be broken up into three parts, which we will term Methods 1, 2, and 3.
+It really depends on the severity: are you talking about some minor depressions, extreme cratering, or something in between?
+The solution differs accordingly, which is why the response must be broken up into three parts.

 Topdressing the low spots works well for leveling mildly uneven areas; it is the least invasive approach.
 Here is what to do: